-Here is a list of product eligible for tax credits.
+Here is a list of products eligible for tax credits.

 (To be eligible these projects must be complete by December 31, 2016.)